SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/device-details.md

 ![Device info](/images/users-guide/DeviceManagement/devmgmt-devices-info.png)

 The device details are divided into tabs.
 The number of tabs is dynamic and depends on the available information, i.e. tabs are only displayed if the kind of information is available for the particular device.
-For a detailed description of the operations and fragments related to each device detail tab see the [Device Management Library](/reference/device-management-library/#overview) in the *Reference guide*.
+For a detailed description of the operations and fragments related to each device detail tab see the [Device management library](/reference/device-management-library/#overview) in the *Reference guide*.

 Initially the **Info** tab is shown, which offers general information on a device and is available for each device.